6 Bossa Nova Chord Progressions You Need to Know!

 Bars 9 - 16 of Corcavado

-In bars 9 and 10, we borrow from the parallel minor (C minor if we look at this tune as being in the key of C major) with a classic backdoor ii-V progression.
+In bars 9 and 10, we borrow from the parallel minor (C minor if we consider this tune to be in the key of C major) with a classic backdoor ii-V progression.

 In the Key of C minor, the vi chord is an F minor chord, and the VII chord is a Bb major chord.
-Using these chords in our progression, we use modal interchange chords to resolve to the I. However, instead of resolving to C major, we resolve to E-7 (which is basically a rootless Cmaj7 chord, so it counts!).
+Using these chords in our progression, we use modal interchange chords to resolve to the I. However, instead of resolving to C major, we resolve to E-7 (basically a rootless Cmaj7 chord, so it counts!).

 After this, we use another borrowed chord to play a dominant II (D7 borrowed from C Lydian or G major again) before playing a regular ii-V back to “C,” or rather, to our inverted A-6 chord.